SamsTheNerd/rpimod/README.md

 # RPI Mod

 This is a tutorial Minecraft mod for the Modding Basics workshop.
 All of the files are commented with descriptions and other helpful notes.
-Many directories also have a README describing their contents.
+Many directories also have a README describing their contents, with most of the helpful info in `common`, just to avoid redundancy.

 It was generated using https://generate.architectury.dev/.
 I recommend using that for generating your own project.